 The Bible has much to say about generosity.
 The Scriptures portray God as someone who generously blesses his people.
 Jacob referred to this when he encountered his brother Esaau.
 The two had been estranged for many years and Jacob offered Esaau a large gift of different animals from his herds.
 At first Esaau refused the gifts.
 Jacob insisted that he accept the gifts, saying, “Please take my gifts, for God has been very generous to me.”
 (Genesis 33:11)

 Throughout the Bible, in both the Old and New Testaments, God’s people are encouraged to be generous.
 In contrasting the wicked with the godly, the psalmist said, “The wicked borrow and never repay, but the godly are generous givers.”
-(Psalm 37:21) Generosity is one of the words that is often used when describing godly people.
+(Psalm 37:21) Generosity is one of the words that should be used to describe godly people.
 An example of this would be Psalm 112:4, “They are generous, compassionate, and righteous.”

 One of the underlying principles associated with generosity, according to the Scriptures, is that those who are generous will be blessed.
 Proverbs 11:25 says, “The generous prosper and are satisfied; those who refresh others will themselves be refreshed.”
 This does not say that the generous will become rich, but there is clearly a correlation between giving to others and receiving God’s blessings in our lives.
 Jesus even said, “If you give, you will receive.”
 (Luke 6:38)